-The tuition fee for the Manchester and the Shanghai intake in September 2020 is £19,500 payable in four instalments before the start of each semester:
+The tuition fee for the 2021 intake is £19,500 payable in four instalments before the start of each semester.

 The £19,500 fee covers your tuition.
-It does not cover your accommodation and flight costs when travelling to the face-to-face workshops in Manchester or Shanghai.
+It does not cover your accommodation and flight costs when travelling to the face-to-face workshops.

-We offer the following scholarships for the MSc Financial Management Programme (UK Centre):
+We offer the following scholarships for the MSc Financial Management:

 Who should apply?